tweag/ormolu/DESIGN.md

 There are the following challenges when formatting a module with CPP:

-* GHC parser won't accept anything but a valid, complete module.
+* The GHC parser won't accept anything but a valid, complete module.
 Therefore, formatting the Haskell code between CPP directives is not an option.

 * Ignoring the CPP directives and formatting the Haskell code can change